bocodigitalmedia/boco-library-demo/README.md

 The live view via websockets can be accessed by pointing a browser to http://localhost:3000/

 As you add, update, and remove documents, the view will change.

+## File Manager

+Browse to `/files` to upload your own files to be used by the documents manager.
+You may then set the url as follows: `http://[servername]/files/[filename]`